AnthonyCalderaio/business-2/README.md

 Final Output (Audiobook Creation):

 Step 12: As the user creates multiple audio files (for each section or chapter of their audiobook), the app can help them compile these files together into a cohesive audiobook format (MP3, WAV, etc.).

+# Deployments

+## Backend
+1) When you updated the branch, deploy with with: `git push heroku <branch-name>:main`
+2) Listen to instance with saved command: `Backend: Monitor: Heroku instance`
+3) Set .env keys with: saved command: `Backend: Set: .env key`